 Flowers For Fall Sowing

 Sowing flower seeds in fall is as easy as it gets.
-By choosing seeds that self-sow at this time year and need the cold of winter to germinate in spring, also known as vernalization, we’re just imitating what nature does naturally.
+By choosing seeds that naturally self-sow at this time year and need the cold of winter to germinate in spring, also known as vernalization, we’re just imitating what nature does naturally.

 Contents